spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 ![](../../assets/screenshots/Screenshot_Stack_Dependencies_added_input.png)

 !!! tip
-    If you use Terraform, make sure to use [`TF_VAR_`](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables){: rel="nofollow"} prefix for environment variable names.
+    If you use OpenTofu/Terraform, make sure to use [`TF_VAR_`](https://opentofu.org/docs/language/values/variables/#environment-variables){: rel="nofollow"} prefix for environment variable names.

 #### Enabling sensitive outputs for references

 A stack output can be sensitive or non-sensitive.
-For example, in Terraform [you can mark an output](https://developer.hashicorp.com/terraform/language/values/outputs#sensitive-suppressing-values-in-cli-output){: rel="nofollow"} `sensitive = true`.
+For example, in OpenTofu/Terraform [you can mark an output](https://opentofu.org/docs/language/values/outputs/#sensitive--suppressing-values-in-cli-output){: rel="nofollow"} `sensitive = true`.
 Sensitive outputs are being masked in the Spacelift UI and in the logs.

 In order for Spacelift to start uploading sensitive outputs to the server you need to enable it explicitly both on the Stack and on the Worker Pool level.